Sprint planning is one of the most important ceremonies in the Scrum project management method. Why run it and how?

 Once all user stories are broken into subtasks and they are estimated, only then all team members should rewrite tasks into the tool.
 Not just ScrumMaster.

-It is agile team’s work, they should do that.
+It is an agile team’s work, they should do that.
 The product owner should add Acceptance subtasks.

 - The ‘Ohhhhmm’ product owner pulls user stories from the Product backlog story map into the sprint backlog in the Sprint planning session in front of the team.
 They are bored and just waiting for PO.